UEFA's Euro 2020 plan lauded in cash-strapped continent

 "This decision gives Portugal the opportunity to welcome Euro 2020 matches in one city or another or in one stadium or another that we built for Euro 2004.
 We are sure UEFA recognises the FPF's capacity to organise big events and I am sure they will take us into consideration."

-German Football Association DFB.L president Wolfgang Niersbach joined in with the positive feedback and said his country would bid with one city.
+German Football Association (DFB) president Wolfgang Niersbach joined in with the positive feedback and said his country would bid with one city.

 "We expected such a...decision and we think it is an absolutely positive one.
 It is now the job of the federations commission, of which I am also part, to further develop the 2020 concept," said Niersbach.